imp-dance/imp-dance/README.md

 Currently, I'm doing contract work for my own company, [Ryfylke React AS](https://github.com/ryfylke-react-as).

-I have been doing front-end focused web development professionally for the last 6 years.
+I have been doing front-end focused web development professionally for almost 10 years!
 These days, I mostly work with React and Typescript.

 Take a look at my website, [haakon.dev](https://haakon.dev) for more about me!